alexfernandez/loadtest/README.md

 `loadtest` allows you to configure and tweak requests to simulate real world loads.
 The set of basic options are designed to be compatible with Apache `ab`.

-While `ab` sets a concurrency level and lets the server adjust to it, `loadtest` allows you to set a rate or requests per second with the `--rps` option.
+While `ab` can only set a concurrency level and lets the server adjust to it, `loadtest` allows you to set a rate or requests per second with the `--rps` option.
 Example: